evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ### Steering

-Dynamic steering is standard on the BYD Tang EV600.
+Dynamic steering is a standard feature on the BYD Tang EV600.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes